 Faculty pairs engage in a series of three interactions.
 Each member picks a target course and completes three interactions in regards to this target course:

-- The first interaction, Reflections on Course Content, which takes place in the fall semester, requires a team member to discuss the course syllabus and reflect on the course goals and the intellectual rationale for these goals.
+- The first interaction, Intellectual Content, which takes place in the fall semester, requires a team member to discuss the course syllabus and reflect on the course goals and the intellectual rationale for these goals.

 - The second interaction, Teaching Practices, has a team member reflect on the teaching methods, course assignments, and course materials through a series of peer observations.

 During the course of the academic year, participation and attendance at key meetings will be required: